 First, though, let's check out what Control's PC version has to offer.

-The features list is pretty respectable, and the depth of HUD customization is particularly impressive: you can enable, disable, or change the colour of a dozen different pieces of interface, from the crosshair to loot icons, with separate options for the health bars of enemies and allies.
+More than a year after release, the features list is pretty respectable, and the depth of HUD customization is particularly impressive: you can enable, disable, or change the colour of a dozen different pieces of interface, from the crosshair to loot icons, with separate options for the health bars of enemies and allies.
 I don't think it's a PC-exclusive feature but you can also change the size of subtitles (which can themselves be toggled on or off) and decide whether or not to have the speaker's name included in them.
 That's a nice touch for players with disabilities.

-The lack of mod support is a shame yet unsurprising, leaving adjustable FOV as the only real disappointment.
+The lack of mod support has been a shame yet unsurprising, leaving adjustable FOV as the only real disappointment.
 However, 21:9 works well without adjustments—pre-rendered cutscenes play at 16:9 with black bars either side, but anything in-game will work just fine, including the more frequent real-time cutscenes.
 Doublewide (32:9 and 32:10) resolutions, as well as triple monitor setups, appear to be unsupported (our 3840x1080 resolution did not show up in the game).